zuixjs/cdnjs/README.md

 From a maintenance standpoint, it's much more straightforward to process pull requests where there is one commit for one library.

 In your pull request title, tell us what you're doing.

-If you are the author of the library, please add `[author]` to the pull request title.
+ - If you are the author of the library, please add `[author]` to the pull request title.

+ - If you are adding a new lib, please add `[new]` to the pull request title.

 __Please include the following in your pull request:__